styfeng/TinyDialogues/README.md

 > Note: you can change the number of GPUs to use by modifying the script accordingly.
 > We usually set `{SAVE_TOTAL_LIMIT}` to 2 to save space (hardcoded), but you can modify it to save intermediate checkpoints (e.g., per epoch).
-> Please see our paper for more details and hyperparameters.
+> Please see our paper for more training details and hyperparameters.

 ### RoBERTa (Masked LM)